YDLIDAR/YDLidar-SDK/doc/howto/how_to_build_and_install.md

 4. 512000
 Please select the lidar baudrate:4
-Whether the Lidar is one-way communication[yes/no]:no Whether the Lidar is a TOF Lidar [yes/no]:yes
-Please enter the lidar scan frequency[5-12]:10
+Whether the Lidar is one-way communication[yes/no]:no Please enter the lidar scan frequency[5-12]:10
 ```